-b) According to Zich, in poetry the word, is the "starting point"13 - according to the formulation of 1910 - that is, it is no mere vanishing intermediary, which would pragmatically only aid the attainment of what lies beyond the "Wortkunstwerk", which would perhaps be only a secondary means for expressing a "content".
+b) According to Zich, in poetry the word, is the "starting point" according to the formulation of 1910 - that is, it is no mere vanishing intermediary, which would pragmatically only aid the attainment of what lies beyond the "Wortkunstwerk", which would perhaps be only a secondary means for expressing a "content".
 To put it more exactly: in the undeveloped parallelism of Zich's inchoate poetics the poetic language has two independent functions simply laid alongside each other: its special semantic function (in its "meaningfulness" it induces significant images) and as autonomous material in addition it has a sound function.
-For this reason Zich accords the "purely" sound aspect of poetic words an aesthetic significance of a kind,14 as he says directly, speaking elsewhere of the purely sound and above all the rhythmical qualities of a poem.15 To this basically corresponds the distinction, documented in detail, of intellectual values and sound values as independent aesthetic qualities in the work On Poetic Types.
+For this reason Zich accords the "purely" sound aspect of poetic words an aesthetic significance of a kind, 4 as he says directly, speaking elsewhere of the purely sound and above all the rhythmical qualitites of a poem.
+5 To this basically corresponds the distinction, documented in detail, of intellectual values and sound values as independent aesthetic qualities in the work On Poetic Tupes.

 c) Along with Josef Durdík and Otakar Hostinský, Zich treats poetic designation from the aspect of the theory of the oscillation of aroused images.
-For example in Durdík the "outline" images flicker round about the "main" sense, in Hostinský we have an aggregate image, in which numerous attributes pile up, a poetic "atmosphere".16 According to Otakar
+For example in Durdík the "outline" images flicker round about the "main" sense, in Hostinský we have an aggregate image, in which the "main" sense, in Hostinský we have an aggregate image, in which numerous attributes pile up, a poetic "atmosphere".
+According to Otakar

-12 ibid., p.
+&lt;sup>12 ibid., p.
 202.

-13 O. Zich, Aesthetic Perception of Music, p.
+O. Zich, Aesthetic Perception of Music, p.
 38.

-14 ibid., p.
+&lt;sup>14 ibid., p.
 37.

-15 ibid., p.
+&lt;sup>15 ibid., p.
 64, cf. footnote n.
 115.

-16 Cf. Josef Durdík, Všeobecná aesthetika (General Aesthetics), Prague, 1375, p.
+Cf. Josef Durdík, Všeobecná aesthetika (General Aesthetics), Prague, 1875, p.
 260; further O. Hostinského Esthetika, díl I., Všeobecná esthetika (O. Hostinský's Aesthetics, Part I, General Aesthetics) by Zdeněk Nejedlý, Prague, 1921.
 For more detailed treatment of this problem see the study by Oleg Sus, Anfänge der semantischen Analyse in der tschechischen Poetik (Josef Durdík und seine Theorie der dichterischen Sprache), Zagadnienia rodzajów literackich, VII, 1964, no. 1 (12), p.
-52-53 and also in Czech in the paper by Oleg Sus, Zárodky sémantiky básnického jazyka v Durdíkově poetice (The Beginnings of the Semantics of Poetic Language in Durdík's Poetics), Journal of Studies of the Philosophical Faculty.
-Brno
+52-53 and also in Czech in the paper by Oleg Sus, Zárodky sémantiky básnického jazyka v Durdíkově poetice (The Beginnings of the Semantics of Poetic Language in Durdík's Poetics), Journal of Studies of the Philosophical Faculty, Brno

-Zich, then, there exists a poetic aesthetic object in our imagination and this consists of the whole complex of images called up by the word (the ereation of these oscillating image-significations is in Zich de facto homogenous with the play of imagination).17 This "oscillation" theory remained in various modifications a firm traditional element of modern Czech poetics in the 19th and 20th centuries and was newly constructed in a more systematic way in the structural theory of poetic denomination by Jan Mukařovský.
+Zich, then, there exists a poetic aesthetic object in our imagination and this consists of the whole complex of images called up by the word (the ereation of these oscillating image-significations is in Zich de facto homogenous with the play of imagination).
+This "oscillation" theory remained in various modifications a firm traditional element of modern Czech poetics in the 19th and 20th centuries and was newly constructed in a more systematic way in the structural theory of poetic denomination by Jan Mukarovský.